Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="zooming-guide">Zooming</h3>

-With help of [checkbox](#checkbox-glossary) you can choose whether to apply global, local, or traditional zooming, or combine these options together.
-Note that map-style zooming is achieved by combination of traditional zooming with any variation of grouping of clusters zooming.
+With help of [checkbox](glossary.md#checkbox-glossary) you can choose whether to apply global, or local grouping of clusters, or traditional zooming, or combine these options together.
+Note that [map-style zooming](glossary.md#zooming) is achieved by combination of traditional zooming with any variation of grouping of clusters zooming.

 Each option in the checkbox brings its own functionality:
 - Zoom In / Zoom Out: This option allows you to adjust the magnification of the graph